sitecoremaster/Sitecore-Diagnostics-Tool/README.md

 Sitecore 7.2 and above is the target Sitecore version to support, however it is expected to work with Sitecore 6.3+.

-The application is distributed as a Windows Application, and as a Web module to install on the Sitecore site.
+The application is distributed as a Windows Application that can be run either on a web server, or on a developer machine to analyse [SSPG package](https://marketplace.sitecore.net/Modules/Sitecore_Support_Package_Generator.aspx) (limited functionality).

 ### DOWNLOADS & RELEASE NOTES

 Available only as a [ClickOnce installer](http://dl.sitecore.net/updater/sdt).

-Latest QA version is available as [QA ClickOnce](http://dl.sitecore.net/updater/qa/sdt) as well.
+Latest nighly version is available as [QA ClickOnce installer](http://dl.sitecore.net/updater/qa/sdt) as well.

 ### SOURCE CODE & CONTRIBUTION